The confidence of Andrew Scheer

 Though Scheer argued the economic benefits of Brexit, Wells said, “I admit to remaining a skeptic.”

 Among the top questions Maclean’s readers wanted to ask Scheer was why he is working with people associated with Rebel Media, including his campaign director, Hamish Marshall, a former Rebel board member.
 Scheer replied that the two things should not be conflated.
-While Scheer made the decision to no longer appear on Rebel Media he added that “I’ll leave it to other people to decide what they want to read or look at.”
+While Scheer made the decision to no longer appear on Rebel Media, he added, “I’ll leave it to other people to decide what they want to read or look at.”

 Scheer called out the Liberals for policing Canadian values through changes to the federal summer jobs program, which could deny money to organizations with religious affiliations.
 “What the Liberals have done here is allowed the government to peer into the minds of Canadians to see what goes on up there, what their views are, what their personal opinion is,” Scheer said.
 “That’s not right.
 Every country in history that has gone down dark paths, where governments take on too much control and really intervene and take away those freedoms, often start with an attack on the freedom to disagree.”